ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

     mbed-tools init <PATH>
     ```

+    The path can be:
+    - Absolute. `init` will create the folder if it doesn't exist.
+    - Relative.

+    If you have already created a project folder, you can use `.`

+    If you want the `init` command to create a project folder, use `.\<folder-name>`.

 - To create a project without downloading a copy of Mbed OS (reuse an existing copy):

     ```